ezEngine/docs-src/pages/docs/graphics/shaders/shaders-overview.md

 ### PERMUTATIONS

-The `PERMUTATIONS` section defines permutation variables which allow for modofication of the shader code.
-Each variable is exposed as a preprocessor variable, allowing for various sections of the shader to be modifed via preprocessor blocks.
+The `PERMUTATIONS` section defines permutation variables which allow for modification of the shader code.
+Each variable is exposed as a preprocessor variable, allowing for various sections of the shader to be modified via preprocessor blocks.

 The values of these permutation variables are defined by the engine / material and the entire system is explained in detail in the dedicated [shader permutation variables](shader-permutation-variables.md) page.